pechemann/jsax-rs/docs/jasx-rs-reference/jsax-rs-galaad-overview.md

 - `@RsMapTransition`: allows to share a single `Transition` object definition between mutliple states
 - `@RsHateoasContext`: provides access to the `HateoasContext` context for the current app

-Galaad decorators implies development of REST APIS based on the Object-oriented Paradigm.
+Galaad decorators involves development of REST APIS based on the Object-oriented Paradigm, with 2 major advantages:

+- class encapsulation forces separation of concerns
+- aspect programming make code more readable and easy to maintain

+The following piece of code shows a basic HATEOAS implementation based on Galaad decorators:

 ```javascript